huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 ![](images/rendered-2.png)

-Both the sytax and rendered result is not quite satisfying, wouldn't you say?
+Both the syntax and rendered result are not quite satisfying, wouldn't you say?

 Let's see the last one, which is the goal of this article.

 ### The Goal

-The last one is also generated with a shorcode `admonition` that is found in another open sourced Hugo theme called [DoIt](https://github.com/HEIGE-PCloud/DoIt).
+The last one is also generated with a shortcode `admonition` that is found in another open-sourced Hugo theme called [DoIt](https://github.com/HEIGE-PCloud/DoIt).

 The Markdown: